 Specialty medications are typically high-cost, biologic drugs with complex dosing regimens, significant side effects, or alternate routes of administration such as injections and infusions.
-The Advanced Control Specialty Formulary ensures the safety and effectiveness of specialty medications and promotes the use of specialty generics in applicable situations Visit info. caremark.com/acsdruglist for a list of the specialty medications formulary.
+The Advanced Control Specialty Formulary ensures the safety and effectiveness of specialty medications and promotes the use of specialty generics in applicable situations Visit www.caremark.com for a list of the specialty medications formulary.

-• Prior Authorization: We require prior authorization for certain drugs, including specialty and weight management medications.
+• Prior Authorization: We require prior authorization for certain drugs, such as specialty, weight management and non-preferred (non-formulary) medications.
 To obtain a list of drugs that require prior authorization, please call the CVS Health Customer Service Department at 800-292-4182.
-The prior authorization drug list is reviewed by the CVS Health Pharmacy and Therapeutics Committee and may change from time to time due to new drugs, new generic drugs, new therapies, new guidelines from the Food and Drug Administration (FDA), or other factors.
+The prior authorization drug list is reviewed by the CVS Health Pharmacy and Therapeutics Committee and may change from time to time due to new drugs, new generic drugs, new therapies, new guidelines from the FDA, or other factors.
 For those drugs that require prior authorization, you should discuss with your physician or pharmacist about available options that do not require prior authorization.
 To request prior authorization, your physician may contact the CVS Health Prior Authorization Department at 855-240-0536.
 CVS Health will work with your physician to obtain the information we need to process the request.
 You may contact the CVS Health Customer Service Department for the status of your request at 800-292-4182.